iamWebLuk/Chat_App/README.md

 All users get messages and notifications for other users joining or leaving the chat.

+## Config File

+There are some critical configurations that are never should be shown to the public and be in a repository, like as passwords, keys etc.. \
+Allways save the file local on your computer or laptop and put it manuell into it.
+The .gitignore file will handle it, that it won't get pushed into the github repo.
+When you clone our repository, create a folder called config and in this folder put the config file.

 ## Imports

 In our project there are a lot of imports.
 Here's a short explanation to every import for better understanding and why we added it \